foss4g-perth-org/foss4g-perth-org.github.io/grant-program.md

 We’ll be accepting applications right up until the day before the conference, or until the allocation is exhausted.
 Applications will be assessed as they are submitted.

-**The application for free regristration will go live shortly, so keep checking back here or keep an eye on our social media channels.**
+**The application for free registration will go live shortly, so keep checking back here or keep an eye on our social media channels.**

 <!-- To apply for a free registration, please follow the link below:

 <div class="button_wrapper center">
   <a href="/" class="btn" target="_blank">Apply for free registration</a>
 </div> -->